 The date on which the details of each Member was entered in the register as a Member, and the date at which any person ceased to be a Member; and

-The names and Addresses of the current Board of Directors of the Credit Union with the offices held by them respectively and the dates on which they assumed and vacated, said office.
+The names and addresses of the current Board of Directors of the Credit Union with the offices held by them respectively and the dates on which they assumed and vacated, said office.

+In the case of a Corporate Member, the register will include its Registered Office address, or such other address as may be accepted by the Board of Directors.

-The register shall be so constructed that it is possible to inspect the particulars therein mentioned in paragraphs (a), (d) and (e) of Rule 14 without exposing to inspection the other particulars entered therein.
-This is a democratic requirement to enable members to petition other members for a special general meeting.
+The register shall be so constructed that it is possible to inspect the particulars therein mentioned in paragraphs (a), (d) and (e) of Rule 20 without exposing to inspection the other particulars entered therein.
+This is a democratic requirement to enable members to petition other members for a Special General Meeting.
+This is subject to the Credit Union’s obligations under the data protection legislation in force at the relevant time.

-15. Cessation of Membership
+21. Cessation of Membership